Saksham31507379/Galactic-Privacy-Policy/README.md

-## **Flantic's Privacy Policy**
+## **Galactic's Privacy Policy**
-### By using Flantic you accept with its privacy policy.
+### By using Galactic you accept it's Privacy Policy

-## 1. What does it store?
+## 1. What data we store?

- - Server IDs for servers data(prefixes, settings)
+ - Server IDs for server settings
- - User IDs for tempmute, report and feedback.
+ - User IDs for profile, premium settings

-## 2. Who can access the data?
+## 2. Who has access to the data?

  #### 1. Following people can access ALL of the data:
- -  Bot developer(s)
+ - Only Bot Developer(s) can access the data.

-#### 2. Following people can access tempmute:
+#### 2. Who can access reports?:
-- Server Moderator(s)

-#### 3. Following people can access reports:
-- Bot developer(s)
+- Only Bot Developer(s) can access the data.

-## 3. How can I get rid of the data stored?
+## 3. How can I clear all my data

-#### 1. To clear your tempmute do one of the following:
-- Ask server mod(s) to remove your tempmute
+- Join our [support server]() and ping any of our moderators.

 ## 4. Why do we store the data?

-#### 1. It stores server IDs for settings and data because:
+#### 1. We store the data because
-- Without those most of the bot wouldn't be functional.
+- Without storing data the bot will be kinda useless

-#### 2. It stores user IDs for reminders, tempmute, suggestion, report and feedback:
+#### 2. We store data for profile, premium, blacklists, reports:
-- Bot needs to find the user that has the data stored in the database.
+- We need to fetch the user from our database

-#### 3. It stores server IDs and user IDs for blacklist because:
+#### 3. We blacklist users / servers because:
-- We need to prevent people/servers that abuse the bot, break bot rules.

-## 5. I'm questioning why do you need all this data, and this Privacy Policy doesn't answer my question.
-What should I do?

-#### You can reach us by the following things:
+- We are trying our best to punish users who breaks discord tos / bot's tos

+## 5. Still not satisfied

-- Join our [Support Server](https://discord.gg/2JrxEPtszD) on discord
+- Join our [Support Server](https://discord.gg/ynpEtVhjgV) on discord
-- Contact me on discord [discord.gg/flantic](https://discord.gg/2JrxEPtszD)

-## 6. How can we delete our entire data?

-### Simply join our support server and ask any of the bot moderator to delete your entire data, They will delete your entrie data without asking any question.

-## Please note, that we can change this policy without any warning at any given time.
+##  We can change this policy without any warning at any given time.
-#### **Last changed:**  `2021 November 9th`
+#### **Last changed:**  `18th September 2022`